mamox017/TranSimProj/project/README.md

 # Project TransitSim: a Proof-of-Concept Transit System Simulator: Iteration 3
 This software project is a basic transit simulator of the University of Minnesota - Twin Cities Campus Connector bus routes written in C++.
 It is composed of four main classes: Passenger, Bus, Stop, and Route.
 There are three classes that help generate passengers: PassengerFactory, PassengerGenerator, and RandomPassengerGenerator.
 Two classes also help simulate: LocalSimulator and Simulator.
 An additional two simulator classes were added in Iteration 2 to also drive different simulations: ConfigurationSimulator and VisualizationSimulator.
 The class, ConfigManager, was also added to help provide functionality to these two simulators.
 These simulations can be run in the project directory with:
+- First, build the project executables with the command:
+    - make
 - vis_sim (output on web):
     - ./build/bin/vis_sim (port number)
 - config_sim (output to file in build/bin directory):